 Principles of Constructive Feedback

 Giving feedback is an essential part of managing performance.
 However, not all feedback is created equal.
+Some types of feedback and their purposes include:

-Specific feedback is clear and to the point.
+- Specific feedback which is clear and to the point.
 This means it gives employees a clear understanding of what they need to work on.
 Instead of vague statements like “You need to improve your communication skills,” specific feedback would be more helpful, such as “When you present in meetings, try to speak more clearly so that everyone can follow along.”

-Timely feedback is about responding after an event or situation.
+- Timely feedback is about responding after an event or situation.
 This reinforces desired behaviors and helps correct undesired behaviors before they become habits.
 For example, if an employee did an excellent job on a project, providing timely feedback would be to praise them for their work and acknowledge specific things they did well.
+Conversely, if an employee misses a deadline, you could say, “I noticed that the project wasn’t completed on time.
+Do you need any additional support or resources to help you meet future deadlines?”

-For example, if an employee needs to work on time management skills, you could suggest that they break down their tasks into smaller, more manageable pieces, create a schedule to follow, and tackle their tasks based on priority.
+- Actionable feedback should give employees specific steps they can take to improve their performance.For example, if an employee needs to work on time management skills, you could suggest that they break down their tasks into smaller, more manageable pieces, create a schedule to follow, and tackle their tasks based on priority.

 Encouraging Reciprocal Communication